jgcoded/CMakeStarter/README.md

 The tool generates an entire C++ project with boiler-plate CMake files and source code, and the generated project can be downloaded as a zip file.

 For a feature list and more detailed description, visit the website.
+The website is still under development and is not complete.

 ## Development